tmcgann/ImageSync/README.md

 ImageSync
 =========

-ImageSync is a library I developed to facilitate the synchronization of images based on a database timestamp.
+ImageSync is an Objective-C/iOS library I developed to facilitate the synchronization of images based on a database timestamp.
 ImageSync compares the device's local image timestamps (stored in a property list) with those of the remote server and downloads any new/updated images asynchronously.
 After all images are downloaded, ImageSync updates the image timestamp record for future synchronization.

 Eventually I hope to encapsulate the dispatching of asynchronous threads in the ImageSync library, as opposed to having the user/developer write this code.
 However, in its current state, the code gives the developer granular control over multi-threading functionality.